Information Classification and Protection Policy

 All University faculty, staff, and students shall comply with this policy and any management controls derived from it, as they acquire, communicate, transmit, process, or store information on behalf of the University.
 The University shall also require that third parties handle University information in accordance with applicable laws and regulations and accept liability for violation of those laws and regulations for any University information that they acquire, communicate, transmit, process, or store on behalf of the University.

 Managers in the schools and divisions shall periodically inventory all information their offices acquire, communicate, transmit, process, or store and assign it to one of the information classifications defined in this policy.
-The managers shall then apply and document the appropriate controls for each set of records (e.g. forms, electronic document, database, etc) based on the highest classification of data contained in those records (see currently supported controls in Appendix C and classification / documentation examples in Appendix D).
+The managers shall then apply and document the appropriate controls for each set of records (e.g. forms, electronic document, database, etc) based on the highest classification of data contained in those records (see currently supported controls in Schedule C and classification / documentation examples in Schedule D).

 University information is contained in physical or electronic records.
 Physical records (which includes all forms of paper records and documents) contain information directly readable by humans.
 Electronic records contain information that requires an electronic device to read the information.
 Managers shall inventory information regardless of record type.